HackerHours/hackerhours.org/DIY-Guide.md

 While Hacker Hours NYC is programming-language-agnostic, [other related groups](https://github.com/afeld/hackerhours.org/wiki#other-office-hours) are language- or framework-specific.
 Totally up to you.

+The default format is where mentors make themselves available for however-many hours at a time to bounce around and answer questions - the beauty here is zero planning and zero formality.
+Possible alterations include

+* an opening where everyone introduces themselves and what they're working on
+* [lightning talks](http://en.wikipedia.org/wiki/Lightning_talk) to present projects or what people accomplished during the session

 ### Frequency

 Hacker Hours NYC run twice per week, but don't feel like you need to make a long-term commitment up front.
 The very first Hacker Hours had *one* attendee (who showed up at the very end), but it doubled every time after that.
 Plan to do three or so to gauge interest, and go from there.